kLayz3/monad/README.md

 ClassImp(SCIParam);
 ```

 ##### Processors
 Processor is a structure (type) which holds instances of one or more different
-input and a *single* output container.
+input and a *single* output container which it owns.
 Input containers can be of different types, and
 the processor constructor will take a copy of each input container.
 Due to copy semantics of
-`std::shared_ptr<T>` and `T*`, the data is deserialized only once, and their underlying buffers
+`std::shared_ptr<T>` and `T*`, the input data is deserialized only once, and their underlying buffers
 are allocated and filled only once per event.

-For the same example above, we would write the following:
+For the same hypothetical example above, we would write the following:

-(1) Define your own processor type by wrapping together the
+**[1]** Define your own processor type by wrapping together the
 MONAD base procesor, and output and input types.
 Declare
 the two constructors and a `void ProcessEntry() noexcept` method.
-This method will be the entry point to the data mapping.
+This method will be the entry point to the data mapping, and is called *per event*.

 In file `sciproc.h`:
 ```
+#include "monad/TProcessor.hxx"

 /* For some type `TMapCont` which is the input in this case.. */ struct TFRSProc : TProcessor <
 	TFRSCont   // <-- output container type